Adila9977/Multimodal_Cardiovascular_Aging/README.md

 # Integrating Multimodal Data and Genomics for a Comprehensive Assessment of Cardiovascular Aging and Its Impact
 ## Abstract

 Recent advances in multimodal cardiovascular imaging and machine learning enable comprehensive characterization of cardiovascular aging.
-In this study, we integrated cardiac magnetic resonance imaging (CMR), electrocardiography (ECG), carotid ultrasound, and arterial stiffness measurements from the UK Biobank to derive a multimodal measure of cardiovascular age.

-We further examined the association between cardiovascular aging and incident cardiovascular disease (CVD) outcomes, and quantified the contribution of imaging biomarkers and lifestyle factors to accelerated cardiovascular aging.
-Finally, we conducted a functionally informed genome-wide analysis of whole-genome sequencing data (WGS) to identify common and rare genetic variants associated with cardiovascular aging.
+In this study, we integrated cardiac magnetic resonance imaging (CMR), electrocardiography (ECG), carotid ultrasound, and arterial stiffness measurements from the UK Biobank to derive a multimodal cardiovascular age measure, evaluated its association with incident cardiovascular diseases (CVD), quantified the contribution of imaging and lifestyle factors to accelerated aging, and performed genome-wide analyses of whole-genome sequencing (WGS) data to identify novel genetic determinants of cardiovascular aging.

+## Content

+### 1. Hyperparameter Tuning for Cardiovascular Age Prediction Models
+This repository implements hyperparameter optimization for machine learning and deep learning models used for cardiovascular age prediction, with the best-performing model selected for downstream analysis.

+### 2. The Main Cardiovascular Age Prediction Model Analysis
+This repository provides the full cardiovascular age prediction pipeline , including model training, external validation, age-bias correction, and downstream statistical analyses of CardioAG (bias-corrected cardiovascular age gap).

+### 3. Whole-Genome Sequence Analysis of Coding and Noncoding Variants Associated with CardioAG
+This directory contains scripts for WGS analysis of coding and noncoding variants associated with CardioAG.

+## License
+Distributed under an MIT LICENSE license.

+## Citation